 If you live in a moderate climate you may keep your plants in the ground across winter and they will sprout new leaves and produce at a greater rate in their second year than they did in the first.
 They will also commence producing much earlier than those plants added at the start of Summer.

 Capsicums are versatile, making them a kitchen staple when they are in season.
 They can be stuffed, baked, grilled, barbecued, eaten raw, and preserved.

-My two favourite ways for preparing capsicums are: In a colourful zippy salsa, or quartered and baked in the oven and then tossed through pasta or added to a salad
+My two favorite ways for preparing capsicums are: In a colorful zippy salsa, or quartered and baked in the oven and then tossed through pasta or added to a salad